architecture-tools/add-evaluation-tool/docs/architecture/tech-stack.md

 - **Future: HTTPS termination**: TLS handled by the reverse proxy or platform provider in production.

+## Analytics

+### Instrumentation Tools

+- **OpenTelemetry SDK (Python)**: Manual instrumentation for business metrics (diagram uploads, parsing operations, evaluation completions).
+Chosen because it provides fine-grained control over what we measure, allows custom attributes for business context, and integrates seamlessly with our existing Python codebase.
+We instrument key user actions like diagram uploads, parsing success/failure, and evaluation cycle completions to track our North Star metric.

+- **Grafana Cloud (Prometheus)**: Metrics storage and querying backend.
+  Chosen for its 15-month retention, PromQL query language, and tight integration with Grafana dashboards.
+Stores both HTTP metrics from Beyla and custom business metrics from OpenTelemetry SDK.

+- **Grafana**: Visualization and dashboard platform.
+Chosen for its powerful query builder, flexible dashboard creation, alerting capabilities, and unified interface for metrics, traces, and logs.
+Enables us to create business-focused dashboards tracking evaluation cycle completion rates and user engagement metrics.

+### Why These Tools

+We chose OpenTelemetry SDK for analytics because it allows us to track business-specific events (like evaluation completions) that aren't captured by generic HTTP metrics.
+The SDK's counter and histogram instruments let us measure user workflows end-to-end, which is essential for understanding if users are finding value in the tool.
+Grafana Cloud provides the storage and querying infrastructure we need without managing our own Prometheus instance, and Grafana's dashboards make it easy for stakeholders to understand business metrics at a glance.

+## Observability

+### Instrumentation Tools

+- **Grafana Beyla**: eBPF-based auto-instrumentation for HTTP metrics and traces.
+Chosen because it requires zero code changes, automatically captures all HTTP traffic, and provides low-overhead instrumentation via eBPF.
+Beyla eliminates the need to manually instrument every endpoint and ensures we capture metrics even for endpoints we might forget to instrument manually.
+  It's language-agnostic and works seamlessly with our FastAPI backend.

+- **OpenTelemetry SDK (Python)**: Manual instrumentation for custom metrics (parsing duration histograms, error tracking) and distributed tracing.
+  Chosen because it provides detailed control over what we instrument, supports custom attributes for debugging context, and allows us to track business logic that happens outside HTTP requests (like PlantUML parsing operations).
+The SDK integrates with our existing Python logging and provides structured telemetry data.

+- **Grafana Cloud**: Unified observability platform providing Prometheus (metrics), Tempo (traces), and Loki (logs).
+Chosen because it eliminates the operational overhead of running our own observability stack, provides long retention periods (15 months for metrics, 30 days for logs), and offers a single interface for all three pillars of observability.
+The OTLP protocol ensures vendor-agnostic data export.

+- **Grafana**: Visualization, alerting, and dashboard platform.
+Chosen for its powerful PromQL query language, flexible dashboard creation, built-in alerting rules, and ability to correlate metrics, traces, and logs in a single interface.
+Enables us to create SLO dashboards, set up alerting based on service level objectives, and investigate issues by jumping from metrics to traces to logs.

+### Why These Tools

+We chose Grafana Beyla as our primary instrumentation tool because it provides automatic, zero-code observability for all HTTP traffic.
+This means we get comprehensive metrics and traces without modifying application code, reducing the risk of missing instrumentation and ensuring consistent coverage.
+The eBPF-based approach has minimal performance overhead and works regardless of the application framework.

+OpenTelemetry SDK complements Beyla by allowing us to instrument business logic that doesn't involve HTTP requests (like PlantUML parsing) and to add custom attributes that provide business context.
+The SDK's histogram instruments are essential for tracking parsing performance against our SLO (p95 < 3 seconds).

+Grafana Cloud was chosen over self-hosted solutions because it eliminates operational complexity while providing enterprise-grade features like long retention, high availability, and automatic scaling.
+The unified platform means we don't need to manage separate systems for metrics, traces, and logs.

+Grafana provides the visualization layer that makes our observability data actionable.
+Its PromQL support allows us to create complex queries for SLO monitoring, and its alerting system integrates with our notification channels (PagerDuty, Slack, Email) to ensure we respond quickly to issues.

 ### CI/CD (Planned)

 - **GitHub Actions**: Automated lint/build/test for backend and frontend;